A New Generation of Priests

 "I think we would all like to know that," McGonagall added weakly.

-Mrs. Weasley let go of them, and Harry looked up at Yami Bakura uncertainly.
-The tomb robber shrugged, his Sword balanced on his shoulder casually.
-The phoenix went over to rest on Dumbledore's shoulder as the young wizard hesitated a moment, before placing the Sorting Hat, the ruby encrusted sword, and the remains of Riddle's diary on the desk.
+Mrs. Weasley let go of them, and Harry looked up at Malik uncertainly.
+The Gravekeeper shrugged, balancing the Ring turned Staff on his shoulder casually.
+Fawkes the phoenix went over to rest on Dumbledore's shoulder as the young wizard hesitated a moment, before placing the Sorting Hat, the ruby encrusted sword, and the remains of Riddle's diary on the desk.

 Harry then proceeded to explain everything that had happened over the year.
 For nearly a quarter of an hour he talked, explaining everything from him and Draco hearing the voice in the walls, to following the spiders in the forbidden forest, to finding the entrance to the Chamber of Secrets in Moaning Myrtle's bathroom.